 Based on the Text in Passage 1 What Conclusion?

 When we read a passage, especially in academic or standardized tests, the goal is often more than just understanding the literal meaning.
-Day to day, we are asked to infer, analyze, and draw conclusions that go beyond the words on the page.
+On top of that, we are asked to infer, analyze, and draw conclusions that go beyond the words on the page.
 This process—transforming raw text into a logical conclusion—relies on a combination of close reading, contextual clues, and critical thinking.
-Because of that, in this article we will break down how to approach a passage, identify key evidence, and arrive at a well‑supported conclusion.
-By mastering these steps, you’ll improve not only your test scores but also your everyday reading comprehension skills Easy to understand, harder to ignore..
+In this article we will break down how to approach a passage, identify key evidence, and arrive at a well‑supported conclusion.
+By mastering these steps, you’ll improve not only your test scores but also your everyday reading comprehension skills That's the whole idea..

 Introduction